 WSET is an independent non-profit organization that offers quality wine education to industry professionals and individuals curious to gain a deeper understanding of their favorite beverages.
 They offer nine qualifications (as of 2018) that cover wines, spirits, and sake with meticulous detail.
 This program is the typically path toward becoming a Master of Wine.

 Theirs is a globally recognized certification whose highest level (Level 4) is a diploma that qualifies candidates to join the coveted Master of Wine program.
-The WSET is represented globally in over 70 countries by charted Approved Programming Providers (APPs).
-The providers are mostly qualified to deliver the same standard of education they are well-known for.
+In addition, the WSET is represented globally in over 70 countries by charted Approved Programming Providers (APPs).
+The providers are primarily qualified to deliver the same standard of education they are well-known for.
 However, some APPs are better than others.
 Check out our wine school reviews for a comprehensive review of credentials.

-They are well supported by many leading brands through their Corporate Patronage Program.
-If you are looking for a job, the WSET posts regularly on job opportunities that are available to their alumni at various qualifications if you are looking for a job.
+Many leading brands well support them through their Corporate Patronage Program.
+In addition, the WSET regularly posts on job opportunities available to their alumni at various qualifications if you are looking for a job.

 How to get to WSET Level 4 Diploma in Wines and Spirits

 In our post, “How to become a sommelier,” we highlighted the key things you should do to be mentally prepared for this undertaking.
 While on the outside looking in, it might seem a breeze, but the rigorous training and study might come as a surprise to many.

-It requires little professional experience and can be taken both as a classroom course or online.
-Allowing you to do it from anywhere in the world.
-The online version is quite handy, they ship you a packet with books in it, enroll you into an online classroom where you can study with fellow candidates and discuss on various topics as guided by your assigned professor.
+It requires little professional experience and can be taken as a classroom course or an online program.
+Moreover, they allow you to do it from anywhere in the world.
+The online version is quite handy; they ship you a packet with books and enroll you into an online classroom where you can study with fellow candidates and discuss various topics guided by your assigned professor.

 WSET Level 1

 This is an introductory level.
-The Wine & Spirit Education Trust offers three versions, for wines, spirits and sake.
+The Wine & Spirit Education Trust offers three wines, spirits, and sake versions.
 They are to be taken separately.